AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 (Image credit: What Hi-Fi?)

-Apple has always impressed us with the clarity and tonal neutrality of its products’ audio quality, but the AirPods Pro (2022) bring some extra weight and detail to the party.
+Apple has always impressed us with the clarity and tonal neutrality of its products’ audio quality, but the latest AirPods Pro bring some extra weight and detail to the party.

 This is thanks in part to the new custom low-distortion, high-excursion audio driver, transducer and high dynamic range amplifier, which combined with the new H2 chip’s advanced audio algorithms, results in a sound that’s been improved in every way from the original Pro.

-That's not to say you should discount the first-gen buds.
-We like how the AirPods Pro sound – balanced and easy-going, their mid-range especially packed with texture and detail.
-They just aren't as dynamic as the second-gen Pro (2022).
-Nor are they as musical as the newer Sony, Bose and Sennheiser rivals.
+We liked how the AirPods Pro sound – balanced and easygoing, their mid-range particularly packed with texture and detail.
+They just aren't as insightful or entertaining as the second-gen Pro, or the latest offerings from Sony, Bose and Sennheiser, and in our mind reason alone to upgrade.

 AirPods Pro 2 (2022) vs AirPods Pro: verdict